wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 attachments: [Clipboard_2020-05-21-06-40-48.png, Clipboard_2020-05-21-06-50-00.png, Clipboard_2020-05-21-06-53-48.png, Clipboard_2020-05-21-07-04-16.png, Clipboard_2020-05-21-07-05-02.png, Clipboard_2020-05-21-07-05-42.png, Clipboard_2020-05-21-07-10-24.png, Clipboard_2020-05-21-07-10-55.png, Clipboard_2020-05-21-18-09-08.png, Clipboard_2020-05-21-18-22-56.png, Clipboard_2020-05-21-18-29-13.png, Clipboard_2020-05-21-18-35-48.png, Clipboard_2020-05-21-18-38-59.png, Clipboard_2020-05-21-18-47-00.png, Clipboard_2020-05-21-18-47-30.png, Clipboard_2020-05-21-18-48-38.png, Clipboard_2020-05-21-18-48-54.png, Clipboard_2020-05-21-18-50-37.png, Clipboard_2020-05-22-07-49-00.png, Clipboard_2020-05-22-07-54-59.png, Clipboard_2020-05-22-07-59-32.png, Clipboard_2020-05-22-08-10-11.png, Clipboard_2020-05-23-08-46-00.png, Clipboard_2020-05-23-08-49-00.png, Clipboard_2020-05-23-09-09-31.png, Clipboard_2020-05-23-09-14-45.png, Clipboard_2020-05-23-09-15-26.png, Clipboard_2020-05-23-09-45-11.png, Clipboard_2020-05-23-09-48-29.png, Clipboard_2020-05-23-18-06-46.png, Clipboard_2020-05-23-18-13-09.png, Clipboard_2020-05-23-18-27-35.png, Clipboard_2020-05-23-18-39-22.png, Clipboard_2020-05-23-18-40-20.png, Clipboard_2020-05-23-18-44-58.png, Clipboard_2020-05-23-18-52-39.png, Clipboard_2020-05-23-18-52-43.png, Clipboard_2020-05-23-18-55-31.png, Clipboard_2020-05-24-20-07-52.png, Clipboard_2020-05-24-20-17-04.png, Clipboard_2020-05-24-20-20-43.png, Clipboard_2020-05-24-20-21-00.png, Clipboard_2020-05-25-07-08-45.png, Clipboard_2020-05-25-07-10-09.png, Clipboard_2020-05-25-07-18-56.png, Clipboard_2020-05-25-07-26-12.png, Clipboard_2020-05-25-07-32-45.png, Clipboard_2020-05-25-07-38-47.png, Clipboard_2020-05-25-07-47-05.png, Clipboard_2020-05-25-07-51-03.png, Clipboard_2020-05-25-07-52-59.png, Clipboard_2020-05-25-07-54-38.png, Clipboard_2020-05-25-08-11-39.png, Clipboard_2020-05-25-08-14-33.png, Clipboard_2020-05-25-17-22-42.png, Clipboard_2020-05-25-17-22-55.png, Clipboard_2020-05-25-17-26-54.png, Clipboard_2020-05-25-17-27-10.png, Clipboard_2020-05-25-17-32-22.png, Clipboard_2020-05-25-17-32-40.png, Clipboard_2020-05-25-17-33-09.png, Clipboard_2020-05-25-17-41-25.png, Clipboard_2020-05-25-17-51-44.png, Clipboard_2020-05-25-17-52-49.png, Clipboard_2020-05-25-17-55-57.png, Clipboard_2020-05-25-17-56-37.png, Clipboard_2020-05-25-18-15-59.png, Clipboard_2020-05-25-18-24-52.png, Clipboard_2020-05-25-18-30-35.png, Clipboard_2020-05-25-18-38-04.png, Clipboard_2020-05-25-18-40-02.png, Clipboard_2020-05-25-18-41-40.png, Clipboard_2020-05-25-18-42-01.png, Clipboard_2020-05-25-18-45-14.png, Clipboard_2020-05-25-18-51-57.png, Clipboard_2020-05-26-06-57-38.png, Clipboard_2020-05-26-06-59-53.png, Clipboard_2020-05-26-07-00-30.png, Clipboard_2020-05-26-07-25-05.png, Clipboard_2020-05-26-07-28-44.png, Clipboard_2020-05-26-07-31-31.png, Clipboard_2020-05-26-07-32-43.png, Clipboard_2020-05-26-07-36-20.png, Clipboard_2020-05-26-07-37-08.png, Clipboard_2020-05-26-07-40-53.png, Clipboard_2020-05-26-15-20-02.png, Clipboard_2020-05-26-15-25-50.png, Clipboard_2020-05-26-15-26-59.png, Clipboard_2020-05-26-15-29-41.png, Clipboard_2020-05-26-15-35-16.png, Clipboard_2020-05-26-15-36-44.png, Clipboard_2020-05-26-15-37-49.png, Clipboard_2020-05-26-15-39-04.png]
 title: 'Module 13: Ajax and Fetching Data'
 created: '2020-05-21T10:25:44.675Z'
-modified: '2020-05-26T19:39:07.339Z'
+modified: '2020-07-03T17:43:28.774Z'
 ---

 # Module 13: Ajax and Fetching Data

 ## 74 - Ajax and APIs

-Using `async/await` and Promises is also very useful when fetching data from an **API**.
+Using **async/await** and **promises** is very useful when fetching data from an **API**.

-An API is a term that is thrown around a lot but it stands for Application Programming Interface, and it is a way to talk to a machine in a somehwat standardized procedure.
+An **API** is a term that is thrown around a lot but it stands for **Application Programming Interface**, and it is a way to talk to a machine in a somehwat standardized procedure.

 When you are building any type of app, that app, the client, needs to talk with  server that exists somewhere.
 It does not matter if you are building a web app, mobile app etc. If you are building a web app, the app (the client) would be the web browswer.

-For example if you had a twitter app, you would need to be able to pull down your most recent tweets, send tweets, like tweets, reply to tweets etc. All that functionality is basd upon what is called an API.
+For example, if you had a twitter app, you would need to be able to pull down your most recent tweets, send tweets, like tweets, reply to tweets etc. All that functionality is based upon what is called an API.

 Most services with a public facing website will try to surface their data and surface their functionality via an API.

 A lot of work that you will be doing as a web developer will be just pulling down data.
 We will start by looking at how we can go to another service and pull that data into our application and then display it (Wes will show us two examples, one with a pizza and one with github).

-The most popular way to pull data from an existing websites that offers an API, is using a URL that you can hit with some associated data, such as Wes Bso in the Github example below.
+The most popular way to pull data from an existing websites that offers an API, is using a URL that you can hit with some associated data, such as Wes Bos in the Github example below.
 That API will respond with what is called JSON.

 ![](@attachment/Clipboard_2020-05-21-06-40-48.png) 2:27